 Cancer cells have abnormal life cycles; they grow and divide like normal cells but instead of dying like normal cells do, they keep growing and dividing.
 The problems start when cancer cells grow uncontrollably and sometimes outlast and overtake good cells.

 Cancer can be very serious and life threatening but many, many people recover fully from cancer and go on to live long, healthy lives.
 You should talk to doctors and seek second opinions to find out more about how serious your cancer is.
-We understand you’re scared – so please phone or email to talk to Cancer Support WA’s counsellors who are specialised in cancer and can help you understand the situation and your diagnosis.
+We understand you’re scared – so please phone or email to talk to Solaris Cancer Care's counsellors who can help you understand the situation.

 Not usually.
 We still don’t fully understand what causes childhood cancer, but we know that the types of cancers that develop in kids are different from the types that develop in adults.
 Childhood cancers are often caused by DNA changes in cells that happen very early in life.
 Childhood cancer can develop as early as when you are in the womb, right up through the teenage years.